-The main station is Liverpool Lime Street, trains run direct to here from most major stations in the UK and from Manchester Airport.
+The main station is Liverpool Lime Street and trains run direct to here from many stations in the UK including London Euston and Manchester Airport.
 This includes a direct 2.5-hour train ride from London.
 You can find out the rail time on National Rail.

 Liverpool also has its own airport – John Lennon Airport.
-The closest train station to the airport is Liverpool South Parkway, which can be reached by bus (take the 500 or the 86A) or taxi/Uber.
-Trains run direct from here to Liverpool Lime Street and Liverpool Central.
-Or you can just stay on the bus and they’ll take you to the city centre.
+To get to the city centre, you can either get a bus (take the 500 or the 86A) to Liverpool South Parkway then get a train to Liverpool Lime Street or Liverpool Central.
+Or just stay on the bus and it will take you to the city.
 For more info on getting to and from the airport, click here.

-Liverpool is a pretty small city, so walking is the best way to get around, but Uber’s, taxis, buses and the underground stations of Liverpool Central, Lime Street, Moorfield’s and James Street are also options.
+Liverpool is a pretty small city, so walking is the best and easiest way to get around, but if you’re going outside the main city centre, Uber, taxis, buses, and the underground stations of Liverpool Central, Lime Street, Moorfield’s, and James Street are also options.

-I hope this gives you some ideas for things to do in Liverpool!
-We look forward to welcoming you soon!
+I hope this gives you some ideas for things to do in Liverpool and helps you plan your trip!